unoplatform/uno/doc/articles/guides/uno-cupertino-walkthrough.md

 ### Section 4: Fonts
-By default, Uno.Cupertino will attempt to apply a FontFamily with a name of `SF Pro` to its controls.
+By default, Uno.Cupertino will attempt to apply a FontFamily with the name of `SF Pro` to its controls.
 This FontFamily resource is given the key `CupertinoFontFamily`.
-If there is no FontFamily with name `SF Pro` loaded into your application, the default system font will be used.
+If there is no FontFamily with the name `SF Pro` loaded into your application, the default system font will be used.
 You can override this default behavior by providing an `OverrideSource` to the `<CupertinoFonts />` initialization within your `App.xaml`.

 1. Install your custom font following the steps [here](../features/custom-fonts.md)
 1. Create the nested folders `Styles\` and then `Styles\Application\` under the `[MyApp]` project